sanjitc/Cloud-Pak-for-Data/Instana/troubleshooting/debugging-troubleshooting.md

 ```
 kubectl logs <component name> -n instana-core
 ```

-*<component name>* is the component name that you want to troubleshoot.
+Replace _<component name>_ is the component name that you want to troubleshoot.